Barrage (artillery): Use in World War I

 At first, British creeping barrages consisted only of shrapnel shells but an equal mix of HE was soon added, in some cases later supplemented by smoke shells.
 The creeping barrage would advance at a rate of 100 yards every one to six minutes, depending on terrain and conditions; although six minutes was found to be too slow.
 By the Battle of Arras in 1917, the creeping barrage was huge and complex, with five or six lines of fire covering a depth of 2000 yd ahead of the infantry.

 Back barrages were fired, in which rearmost lines of the barrage reversed direction, and machine gun barrages were introduced.
 False barrages attempted to deceive the enemy about Allied intentions or to force him to reveal his positions.
-The creeping barrage was used to great effect in the Canadian success at the Battle of Vimy Ridge where the men had been extensively trained to move forward in the 'Vimy Glide' - a 100 yd per three minute pace which kept the infantry directly behind the barrage.
+The creeping barrage was used to great effect in the Canadian success at the Battle of Vimy Ridge where the men had been extensively trained to move forward in the 'Vimy Glide' - a 100-yard per three minute pace which kept the infantry directly behind the barrage.
 The opening attack of the Battle of Passchendaele was covered by a barrage of shrapnel and HE on a colossal scale, fired by over 3,000 British guns and howitzers: one 18-pounder for every 15 yd of front, and a heavy howitzer for every 50 yd, with yet more guns in the French sector.
 The British barrage advanced 100 yd every four minutes, with the infantry following as close as 50 yd from the bursting shells.
 One battery's programme required 45 lifts.
 As each objective was reached, the barrage settled 500 yd beyond the new position, combing back and forth to disrupt expected German counter-attacks, while some of the artillery moved forward to support the next phase of the advance.

 On the Eastern Front, German Colonel Georg Bruchmüller developed a form of double creeping barrage, with the first line of the barrage consisting of gas shells.
 His ideas were applied on the Western Front in the German spring offensive of 1918.